 The service flexes to the project.
 A studio feature draws on Cinecittà’s stages and a full crew across a long schedule; a streaming series balances studio and multi-region location work and needs the qualifying-spend record kept clean across every leg; a documentary needs a lean, mobile unit that moves fast through difficult locations; and a premium commercial or fashion shoot runs a compressed cycle against the same vendor base, often in Milan or on an iconic exterior.

-In each case the line producer builds the unit to the format rather than forcing the project through a single template, and holds the incentive discipline regardless of scale — so the tax credit holds whether the shoot runs for three days or three months.
-Matching the crew shape, schedule and vendor mix to the format is where an experienced Italian line producer protects both the budget and the recovery.
+In each case the line producer builds the unit to the format rather than forcing the project through a single template, and keeps the eligible-spend documentation in order regardless of scale.
+Eligibility itself depends on the production, the spend threshold and the Italian applicant structure rather than shoot duration, which is why it is planned from the first budget draft.
+Matching the crew shape, schedule and vendor mix to the format is where an experienced Italian line producer protects the budget.

 Cost Control on the Floor